b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 &nbsp;

 ## Angel with a Sword vs Joseph Smith
-> *When God commands a difficult task, He sometimes sends additional messengers to encourage His people to obey.
-Consistent with this pattern, Joseph told associates that an angel appeared to him three times between 1834 and 1842 and commanded him to proceed with plural marriage when he hesitated to move forward.
-During the third and final appearance, the angel came with a drawn sword, threatening Joseph with destruction unless he went forward and obeyed the commandment fully.*
+> *When God commands a difficult task, He sometimes sends ==additional messengers to encourage His people to obey==.
+Consistent with this pattern, Joseph told associates that ==an angel appeared to him== three times between 1834 and 1842 and ==commanded him to proceed with plural marriage== when he hesitated to move forward.
+During the third and final appearance, the ==angel came with a drawn sword, threatening Joseph with destruction== unless he went forward and obeyed the commandment fully.*

 — *[Gospel Topics Essay: Plural Marriage in Kirtland and Nauvoo](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/plural-marriage-in-kirtland-and-nauvoo?lang=eng)*

 I can think of no other time in church history that a religious leader was threatened with a violent death from God if he did not follow a commandment, let alone a commandment that was morally dubious at best, and goes against social & cultural norms.
-“I’ve got to do this illegal thing, or else an angel with a sword that only I saw will destroy me!”
+“I’ve *got* to do this illegal thing, or else an angel with a sword that only I saw will destroy me!”

 Footnote to cite the above claim is as follows: